Deuchier/flight_manager_V1/doc/uc1.md

 In *Extensions*, situations such as "item not found in the reservation list" are considered anomaly, for in normal cases the user should only see what is valid.
 I.e. they can only issue *remove* commands on items in the list, and only issue *reserve* commands on items available.

+## Open issues

+Manipulation of reservations should always be verified with user info.
+For simplicity concerns, I omitted the requirement.